WholesomeRage/WholesomeRage.github.io/_posts/2021-09-18-Attack-On-Titan.md

 So, there’s your answer.
 This is the story of Eren Hunter, who wants to kill all titans, because that’s the only way for humanity to survive: to destroy that which threatens you.

 Now.
 War is a very common allegory in the fantasy genre.
-By making the abstract philosophical conflict of your story a _literal _one, the struggle is made _explicit, _and easier to understand_._ Famously, the big villain in _Game of Thrones_, the ice zombies, are an allegory for climate change; the author has the hero stabbing climate change to death to explain that we should try to avoid total ecological and environmental disaster.
+By making the abstract philosophical conflict of your story a _literal_ one, the struggle is made _explicit_, and _easier to understand_.
+Famously, the big villain in _Game of Thrones_, the ice zombies, are an allegory for climate change; the author has the hero stabbing climate change to death to explain that we should try to avoid total ecological and environmental disaster.

 Which means that, no, _Attack on Titan_ is not a lesser series by having the characters fight the Other with swords and cool steampunk devices.
 That’s just a tool.
 It’s what the war _represents_ that makes it icky—_Game of Thrones_ has climate change as a threat, right?
 So what does _Attack on Titan_ have?
 What do the titans _represent?_